cjavorg/scratch/README.md

-This is a demo app
+This is a demo app showing how to use Graphite.